dmschulman/dmschulman.github.io/_posts/2017-04-12-make-the-switch-to-jekyll-in-only-37-easy-steps.md

 ---
-layout: blanched
-title: "Make the switch to Jekyll in only 37 easy steps!"
+title: Make the switch to Jekyll in only 37 easy steps!
-date: 2017-04-12
-category: Blog
+layout: post
+author: dmschulman
-tags: Announcement Jekyll
+tags:
+- announcement
+- jekyll
+published: true
 ---

 Today marks this site's official switch over from [Wordpress](http://wordpress.org), a CMS I've utilized for almost 12 years, to a more light-weight and agile platform, [Jekyll](http://jekyllrb.com).
 I'm looking forward to a long a fruitful relationship with something a little leaner and meaner than Wordpress, and hosting things on a personal Github repository via Github Pages is a welcomed solution, but I'll be damned if getting things off the ground wasn't the slightest bit confusing and frustruating.